 After failing to net during his first six months at the club, Niasse was left out of Everton’s 2016/17 Premier League squad, revealing he didn’t even have a locker at Goodison.

 Davy Klaassen (Ajax, £23.6m)

 From captaining Ajax in the Europa League final to making one Everton matchday squad in six months, 2017/18 represented a huge backward step in the Dutchman’s promising career.
 Klaassen is yet another example of the Toffee’s poor recruitment strategy.
-The attacking midfielder arrived at Goodison as the club’s marquee summer signing, but after the arrivals of Wayne Rooney and Gylfi Sigurdsson and difficulty adjusting to the Blues’ playing style, Klaassen was deemed surplus to requirements and was even offered to Napoli on loan in the January transfer window.
+The attacking midfielder arrived at Goodison as the club’s marquee summer signing, but after the arrivals of Wayne Rooney and Gylfi Sigurdsson and difficulty adjusting to the Blues’ playing style, Klaassen was deemed surplus to requirements.
 After mustering just 250 minutes of football in the league, Klaassen was sold to Werder Bremen in the summer of 2018 for £12 million – a fee that represented a huge depreciation in value.